2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 Key Takeaways

-- The Wrangler and Gladiator share a platform, dashboard, infotainment, off-road DNA, and the open-air features that define the Jeep brand
+• The Wrangler and Gladiator share a platform, dashboard, infotainment, off-road DNA, and the open-air features that define the Jeep brand

-- The Gladiator is 30 inches longer than a Wrangler 4-Door, with a 19-inch longer wheelbase and a 5-foot steel bed
+• The Gladiator is 30 inches longer than a Wrangler 4-Door, with a 19-inch longer wheelbase and a 5-foot steel bed

-- Wrangler offers the V6, 2.0L Hurricane turbo, 6.4L 392 V8, and 4xe plug-in hybrid; Gladiator is V6-only
+• Wrangler offers the V6, 2.0L Hurricane turbo, 6.4L V8 (Moab 392), and 4xe plug-in hybrid; Gladiator is V6 only

-- Wrangler still offers a 6-speed manual; Gladiator is automatic-only
+• Wrangler still offers a 6-speed manual; Gladiator is automatic only

-- Gladiator’s available 4x4 payload reaches 1,720 lb — class-leading; Wrangler tops out around 1,100 lb
+• Gladiator’s available 4x4 payload reaches 1,720 lb — class-leading; Wrangler tops out around 1,100 lb

-- Wrangler is more capable on tight technical trails; Gladiator is more capable on overlanding and trips with heavy gear
+• Wrangler is more capable on tight technical trails; Gladiator is more capable on overlanding and trips with heavy gear

-- For most central Minnesota buyers, the question is simple: do you need a bed?
+• For most central Minnesota buyers, the question is simple: do you need a bed?
 If yes, Gladiator.
 If no, Wrangler is the better value

 Frequently Asked Questions